-Typically Offered: This course is offered each Fall (from 2019 on) and during the summer session by Dr. Carey Williams.
+Normally Offered: This course is offered each Fall and during Summer Session.

-The various modalities on top of classroom lectures to be utilized in this course include - animal limb dissections to be prepared by the instructor, veterinarian facilitated necropsies, videos and computer programs to virtually show the internal structure of various organ systems and their functions, and artificial animal models and skeletons.
-Students will be asked to frequently check the course website or email as to changes in course meeting location (notice will be given at least 24 hours in advance).
+The various modalities on top of classroom lectures to be utilized in this course include animal limb dissections to be prepared by the instructor, veterinarian-facilitated necropsies, videos and computer programs to virtually show the internal structure of various organ systems and their functions, and artificial animal models and skeletons.

-Evaluation: The evaluation of student performance is based on quizzes, exams, and the both the written and oral portions of the final project.
+Evaluation: The evaluation of student performance is based on quizzes, exams, and on both the written and oral portions of the final project.